Fiamma Nirenstein: Fight against Antisemitism and anti-Zionism

 Fiamma Nirenstein has discussed antisemitism, anti-Zionism and the left.
 She has been official speaker in a variety of conferences on antisemitism, among them, the world forum of OCSE in Berlin about antisemitism, the Boston Conference on "antisemitism, the press and Europe" (2004), "Multiculturalism, the left and antisemitism" during the 2006 international symposium of the Vidal Sassoon Center (SICSA) at the Hebrew University of Jerusalem.
 In the 2014 SICSA international symposium, she raised the issue of fighting what she deemed to be "Israelophobia" as a means of beating contemporary antisemitism.

 Nirenstein co-founded the Global Forum for Combating Antisemitism.
 In 2024, Israeli Foreign Minister Israel Katz appointed Nirenstein as the Foreign Ministry's Special Advisor for Combating Antisemitism.

 Following the October 7 attacks, Nirenstein wrote October 7, Antisemitism and the War on the West.
+In March 2026, she published the essay "When Antisemitism Reinvents Itself as Antizionism" in the Jewish Journal.

 Nirenstein was very close with both Bernard Lewis and Robert S. Wistrich.
 On Wistrich's passing she wrote an obituary for him in the Israel Journal of Foreign Affairs.